This REALLY doesn’t have to be so scary and overwhelming. I promise you.

 - Term length – typically 5-30 years in duration.
 How long do you want the coverage for?

 - Coverage amount – How much of a benefit amount do you want your beneficiaries to receive in the event of your death.
-Not sure?
-Check out our article on determining how much life insurance you need.

 Before making your final selection, make sure you are applying at the right company for your situation.
 I cannot stress enough how important this.